-Currently at the Benicia Refinery, the pre-maintenance flare minimization planning is conducted for maintenance process outline above all maior activities.
-Other than the formal evaluations of cause and contributing factors, the planning process is not formally documented.
-Never the less, this pre-maintenance flare minimization process has helped to reduce flaring at the Benicia Refinery by about 50 percent since 2003.
-The Benicia Refinery is currently preparing formal documentation and procedures for conducting pre-maintenance flare minimization planning and is committed to completing this work in 2007.
+Currently at the Benicia Refinery, the pre-maintenance flare minimization planning process outline above is conducted for all major maintenance activities.
+This pre-maintenance flare minimization process has helped to reduce flaring at the Benicia Refinery by about 50 percent since 2003.
+In 2007, the Benicia Refinery prepared documentation and procedures for conducting pre-maintenance flare minimization planning.